October 19, 2021

 Authentically honoring people means meeting them where they are and guiding them to where your organization needs them to be.
 This makes employees feel they are valued corporate members, encouraging engagement, productivity, and more long-term employees.

-The EdApp LMS has quite a few free human resource training and development courses to bring your HR staff up to speed.
+The EdApp LMS has quite a few free human resource training and leadership development courses to bring your HR staff up to speed.
 Here are some examples for your employee development.

 Expectations Setting teaches how to connect with your employees in order to frame competency expectations more realistically.
 Edit, update, and/or brand as needed.